 - 15 AP courses and 22 Honors courses offered

 - In 2016, Villa had five National Merit Scholarship Commended Students.

-- SAT Results and Accomplishments
+- SAT & ACT Results

 - Villa's Visual Arts Program, offering elective art courses from Freshman to Senior years, including AP Studio Art, currently enrolls 25% of the student population.